-Prerequisites: BIOL1101 or BIOL1601 or PUBH1101 and GEOL1103.
-Exclusions: Unavailable to students with credit for BIOL203.
+BIOL1101 or BIOL1601 or PUBH1101 and GEOL1103.

 Introduction to higher levels of biological organization.
 Major topics include ecosystem organization, adaptations of organisms to environment, ecosystem function and energy flow, populations and communities, effects of humans on the environment.
 Most laboratory sessions are field trips and as such, no evening lab sections will be offered.
 Course includes lab component.